-- Student must be enrolled at least half-time. - Students must be in good standing and maintain a GPA of 2.5 to receive financial assistance.
+Students must be in good standing and maintain a GPA of 2.5 (masters) and 3.0 (doctoral) to receive financial assistance.
 Students who are placed on probation will be denied Government Guaranteed Student Loans until the probation has been removed.
-Students should refer to the American Baptist Seminary of the West Admissions, Registration, and Academic Life Policies and Procedures Handbook for additional information regarding Financial Aid policies.
+Students should refer to the Berkeley School of Theology Admissions, Registration, and Academic Life Policies and Procedures Handbook for additional information regarding Financial Aid policies.